Last Updated on September 11, 2023

 BBC News on the TV

-However it’s not all plain sailing, you can access most of the online newspapers it’s true although some do require subscriptions.
-Yet in today’s fast moving world, even online news can quickly become out of date.
+However, it’s not all plain sailing, you can access most of the online newspapers it’s true although some do require subscriptions.
+Yet in today’s fast-moving world, even online news can quickly become out of date.
 Even the biggest news organisations struggle to update their online content particularly with fast moving stories.

 It’s partly why most of the organisations like the BBC rely on their TV broadcasts heavily especially for breaking news.
 It’s a great way of using their resources efficiently – stream their live News channels online.
 Most of the largest broadcasters to the same.
 The BBC for example has a wonderful News channel which broadcasts live 24 hours a day and seven days a week.
+It also has News shows on other channels including the award winning Newsnight which you can watch on BBC2 every weekday evening at 10pm GMT.

-However although they release static news reports internationally – this is not the case for all the online radio and TV news broadcasts though.
+However, although they release static news reports internationally – this is not the case for all the online radio and TV news broadcasts though.
 Most broadcast online through portals like the BBC iPlayer and the ITV Hub, but only to their domestic market.
 All the UK broadcasters restrict access to the majority of their programmes from outside the UK.

 BBC Operates Geo-Block on all Streaming Services

 Each time any connection is made to the BBC website for example, then the IP address is recorded and checked.
-If the address is registered to a country other than the UK (and that includes the Republic of Ireland) then you’ll get redirected to the International version of the site which has no BBC TV and radio streams.
+If the address is registered to a country other than the UK (and that includes the Republic of Ireland) then you’ll get redirected to the international version of the site which has no BBC TV and radio streams.
 If you try and bypass by going directly to the BBC iPlayer site, then you’ll find that none of the video streams including all the BBC live TV and News ones will work.

 How Can I Watch BBC News Abroad

-So here’s the demonstration where we show how easy it is to use a VPN to access the BBC iPlayer and the news wherever you happen to be.
+So, here’s the demonstration where we show how easy it is to use a VPN to access the BBC iPlayer and the news wherever you happen to be.
 We’re using NordVPN but a few others work as well, be sure to check though before you subscribe (many are blocked by the BBC).

-Using NordVPN to Access BBC News Channel
+Using NordVPN to Access BBC News Live Stream Channel

-Indeed it was estimated that there were over three million connections from outside the UK watching England’s first game in the last World Cup.
+Indeed, it was estimated that there were over three million connections from outside the UK watching England’s first game in the last World Cup.
 This of course, should have been technically impossible!
 Many of us though watch the BBC News every day from abroad without any problems at all using a VPN like Nord.

 Hiding Your Device Location

 Your location is primarily determined by the IP address you connect with.
-By using a VPN you can hide this address and use a ‘false one’ instead.
-The VPN service uses it’s own IP address to make the connection, which if it’s based in the UK should allow normal unfettered access.
+By using a VPN, you can hide this address and use a ‘false one’ instead.
+The VPN service uses its own IP address to make the connection, which if it’s based in the UK should allow normal unfettered access.

 So irrespective of your actual location if you connect your VPN to a UK based server, that’s where you’ll appear to be from.
 You should turn the VPN off or select another country when finished to access non-UK resources and sites.

-How to Bypass the BBC News Sign in ?
+How to Bypass the BBC News Sign in?

 All of the BBC’s online content now requires a BBC iPlayer account.
 You won’t be able to watch on any device without one of these.
 It’s not a problem though as long as you have access to a VPN and a UK IP address.